Martin Luther King Reading & Reference List—Updated For 2010

 A web resource to learn about King is the Martin Luther King, Jr, Research and Education Institute that is run by Stanford University.
 There are King sermons and addresses you can read and a link to a King Online Encyclopedia.
-(These things said, there is nothing as good as having you own printed collection of King sermons that you can take anywhere and make notes and underline key passages as it suits you.)
+(These things said, there is nothing as good as having you own printed collection of King sermons that you can take anywhere.)

-There are three reference sources on Dr. King that in my view stand out.
+There are three reference sources on Dr. King that in my view stand out as best.

 Strength To Love is the best collection King sermons.
 It is a concise manageable book.
 You can cram it in your back pocket or in your purse. ( A larger purse at least.)
 I think you could read nothing but this one 158 page book, and know everything you need to know about Martin Luther King.

 The audio collection of King’s sermons called A Knock At Midnight might change your life.
-Stick the CD’s in your car stereo or turn it on at home and you’ll hear Dr. King just as he was—Mighty and frail at the same time.
+Stick the CD’s in your car stereo or listen to them at home and you’ll hear King just as he was—Mighty and frail at the same time.
 I’ve listened to the sermons on Knock many times and they never get old.
 You can’t help but learn something or see an old question a new way each time you listen.

 The definitive books on Martin Luther King’s life and the Civil Rights era are found in Taylor Branch’s three volume America In The King Years series.